★★★★★ - A Review by Cameron Kanachki

 This is one of the best & most overlooked films of the year.
 It has some great direction & amazing screenwriting, but this film would not be where it is without Annette Bening's tremendous performance.

 Film Stars Don't Die in Liverpool was seen by me at the AMC Forum 30 in Sterling Heights, MI on Friday, February 23, 2018.
-It is no longer showing in the Detroit area.
+It is no longer in theaters in the Detroit area.
 Its runtime is 105 minutes, & it is rated R for language, some sexual content & brief nudity.